QuikRead go iFOBT

 Additionally needed materials

 QuikRead iFOB Sampling Set and QuikRead FOB Sampling Set contains 50 sampling tubes with buffer, instructions for use, patient labels and patient instructions.
-These tubes are designed to collect the defined faeces amount into the buffer and to dispense the correct volume of sample solution into the test cuvette.
+These tubes are designed to collect the defined feces amount into the buffer and to dispense the correct volume of sample solution into the test cuvette.
 The sampling tubes are intended for use with QuikRead go iFOBT or QuikRead FOB quantitative tests.

 (image)